 The Rules for Redistribution currently require the Boundary Commissions to use the electorate data published on the ‘review date’.
 This is defined in the legislation as two years and ten months before the final reports are due.

-The final reports for the current review must be presented to the Government by 1 October 2018.
-This makes the review date 1 December 2015.
+he final reports for the current had to be presented to the Government by 1 October 2018.
+This mades the review date 1 December 2015.

-The Bill would require the Boundary Commissions to use more up to date electorate data from the 2017 General Election.
+The Bill would have required the Boundary Commissions to use more up to date electorate data from the 2017 General Election.

-Changing the data that the Boundary Commissions must use and altering the number of seats the Commissions must recommend half way through a review will effectively bring the current work to a halt.
+Changing the data that the Boundary Commissions must use and altering the number of seats the Commissions must recommend half way through a review would effectively have brought the 2018 Review work to a halt.

-The Bill recognises this and would require the Boundary Commissions to deliver their final recommendations to the Government by 1 October 2020, instead of 1 October 2018.
+The Bill recognised this and would have required the Boundary Commissions to deliver their final recommendations to the Government by 1 October 2020, instead of 1 October 2018.